-- Integration with British students from local Cambridge schools.
+Integration with British students from local Cambridge schools.

-- High-calibre academic teaching faculty, including Cambridge and Oxford University academics.
+    - High-calibre academic teaching faculty, including Cambridge and Oxford academics.

-- Advice about what admissions staff look for in successful applicants.
+    - Advice about what top world universities look for in successful applicants.

     - Full, diverse programme of inspiring, thought-provoking lectures and confidence-building workshops, from science to Shakespeare.

     - Opportunity to develop 21st century skills and prepare a personal plan for academic and career success.

     - Visits to several Cambridge and Oxford Colleges.

     - Magnificent cultural attractions such as Buckingham Palace, British Museum and Cambridge Shakespeare Festival.

     - Exciting social activities, including a garden party and croquet on the college lawn, a traditional dancing evening (ceilidh), chauffeured punting and formal ‘silver service’ candlelit dinner in college.

     - A safe and secure introduction to student life in one of the highest-ranking world universities.